 Your Face Is in the Script

 The idea was to interview someone who had worked with “everybody” – someone who had, through episodic appearances on TV, met up with most of the supporting cast players of his or her era.
 It was an eye-opener to come up against the reality of just how disjointed it is to work in film and television.

 I was able, through a loyal reader of this site, to find Marsha Hunt - a lovely veteran of Hollywood with a notable history that veered in and out of the various traffic lanes of an actor’s career.
-She was well into her 90s when I interviewed her recently.
+She was well into her 90s when I interviewed her and is now 100 years old.
 She is enduringly lucid, intellectual, and fascinating.

 We spoke of so much that I decided to break her story into sections.
 First, I’m aching to talk about what she said about some of the staples of the supporting player community with whom she has worked.
 (At a later date, I’d like to talk more about her unique personal story - which is one of the black eyes Hollywood gave to itself - then more about some of the actors from her career in “Marsha Hunt: Part 2 - Hollywood’s Ugliest Years”.)